projectcontour/contour/site/_resources/upgrading.md

 - The Contour Deployment must have its readiness probe changed too TCP readiness probe configured to check port 8001 (the gRPC port), as non-leaders will not serve gRPC, and Envoys may not be properly configured if they attempt to connect to a non-leader Contour.
-That is, you will need to change
+That is, you will need to change:

 ```
         readinessProbe:
           httpGet: